-Philip von Schantz artist (1928–98) was as much a graphic artist as a painter.
+Philip von Schantz (1928–1998) was a Swedish artist who worked as both a graphic artist and a painter.
 He had his big breakthrough in 1966, when he exhibited large graphic sheets with medieval battle helmets as motifs.
-In the same year he also painted the neorealist equivalent of the graphic theme – a white motorcycle helmet with a raised plastic visor.
-His later paintings contain everyday objects in precise, enigmatic depictions.
-Many remember Philip von Schantz for his carefully painted still lifes with everything from root vegetables and apples to gooseberries, blueberries and currants.
-He himself constantly emphasized that he had never actually painted any lingonberries.
+In the same year, he also painted a neorealist equivalent of the graphic theme – a white motorcycle helmet with a raised plastic visor.

 Upcoming Exhibitions